Published at: 2025-10-30

 1.1 Use Cases

-• Dual-dimension treemap (Figure 2) enhances data visualization depth by incorporating two hierarchical dimensions.
-It not only displays data layers for each dimension but also illustrates relationships and variations through block sizes and color gradients.
-This chart is especially suited for complex business scenarios, such as analyzing regional sales performance alongside product line metrics, delivering granular and comprehensive insights.
+A dual-dimension treemap (Figure 2) enhances data visualization by introducing two hierarchical dimensions.
+It not only displays the hierarchical structure of each dimension but also reveals relationships and variations through block sizes and color gradients.
+This chart is especially valuable for complex business scenarios, such as analyzing regional sales performance alongside product line results, delivering deeper and more comprehensive insights.

 1.2 Chart Configuration